wp-plugins/goodreviews/readme.txt

 == Upgrade Notice ==

+= 1.0.5 =
+Upgrade to enable basic GoodReviews troubleshooting tools on the Settings page.

 = 1.0.4 =
 Upgrade to be able to retrieve titles by their Goodreads ID and to display author images.